deitch/booster/README.md

 * visible: this field is one of: public (visible to all), private (visible only for explicit private viewers), secret (never sent off the server)
 * validation: validations to which to subject this field
 * type: if this field should be a particular type.
 If it is, then when doing a `find()`, it will cast it to the appropriate type, if possible.
+* default: if this field is not specified, a default value.
 * filter: if filtering should be done on this field in the case of `index()`.
 It should be an object with the following properties:
    * default: what filter value should be applied to this field, if none is given
 	 * clear: what value if applied should indicate no filter